-Features and processes influencing the development and intensification of strong lowskill ACs during low-skill periods and strong high-skill ACs during low-skill periods are examined and compared through AC-centered composites for these respective categories of ACs.
-The composite analysis for the strong low-skill ACs during low-skill periods suggests that these ACs interact with tropopause polar vortices (TPVs) in a region of strong lower-tomidtropospheric baroclinicity and relatively large lower-to-midtropospheric Eady growth rates, and that these ACs are associated with a corridor of moisture transport and well-defined regions of latent heating.
+Features and processes influencing the development and intensification of strong low-skill ACs during low-skill periods and strong high-skill ACs during low-skill periods are examined and compared through AC-centered composites for these respective categories of ACs.
+The composite analysis for the strong low-skill ACs during low-skill periods suggests that these ACs interact with tropopause polar vortices (TPVs) in a region of strong lower-to-midtropospheric baroclinicity and relatively large lower-to-midtropospheric Eady growth rates, and that these ACs are associated with a corridor of moisture transport and well-defined regions of latent heating.
 The features and processes influencing the evolution of the strong high-skill ACs during low-skill periods tend to be less robust compared to the features and processes influencing the evolution of the strong low-skill ACs during low-skill periods.

 Features and processes influencing the forecast skill of a strong low-skill AC during a low-skill period in August 2016 (AC16) are examined by utilizing the ensemble-based sensitivity analysis (ESA) technique and by comparing the most-accurate and least-accurate ensemble forecasts of AC16.
 The ESA and the comparison of the most-accurate and least-accurate ensemble forecasts of AC16 suggest that the predictability of AC16 is sensitive to the amplitude and strength of an upper-tropospheric trough, and to the strength of an embedded TPV, upstream of AC16.
-It is speculated from the ESA and the comparison of the most-accurate and least-accurate and stronger embedded TPV, upstream of AC16 are associated with greater downstream upper-tropospheric flow amplification and greater intensification of AC16.
-It is also speculated from the ESA and the comparison of AC16.
-It is also speculated from the ESA and the comparison of AC16.
-It is also speculated from the ESA and greater intensification of AC16.
-It is also speculated from the ESA and the comparison of AC16.
-It is also speculated from the ESA and the comparison of AC16.
-It is also speculated from the ESA and the comparison of AC16.
-It is also speculated from the ESA and the comparison of AC16.
-It is also speculated from the ESA and the comparison of AC16.
-It is also speculated from the ESA and the comparison of AC16 are associated with greater downstream upper-tropospheric flow amplification and greater intensification of AC16.
+It is speculated from the ESA and the comparison of the most-accurate and least-accurate ensemble forecasts that a more amplified and stronger upper-tropospheric trough, and a stronger embedded TPV, upstream of AC16 are associated with greater downstream upper-tropospheric flow amplification and greater intensification of AC16.
 It is also speculated from the ESA and the comparison of the most-accurate and least-accurate ensemble forecasts that the position of a moisture corridor and a region of latent heating associated with AC16 may matter more to the predictability of AC16 than the amount of moisture in the moisture corridor and the magnitude of latent heating.